Robbe7730/MinecraftChatRelay/README.md

 This package contains all the entities, not Minecraft-entities, but objects containing data.
 Creating separate classes for this instead of re-using the platform's classes makes it more abstract and easier to port.

+### enums

+This package contains (as the name implies) the enums used in MinecraftChatRelay.

-### mixins
+### internals

-FabricMC-specific.
-This package contians all the mixins that FabricMC uses.
+This contains all the Minecraft-internal classes, some of this may be reused, other things may need to be reimplemented for new platforms.

 ### repositories